How to Choose the Best Hardwood Floor

 - Texture and Surface Treatments

 Hardwood flooring can take on a ton of different looks, depending on the textures, finishes and surface treatments that are used.
-Smooth floors look more traditional, while wire brushing and distressing mimic the look of reclaimed wood.
+Smooth wood floors look more traditional, while wire brushing and distressing mimic the look of reclaimed wood.
 Liming and etching create weathered looks, and hand scraping evokes a sense of heritage that can appear traditional or rustic, depending on the gloss level.

 - Wood Species